udacity/ud615/labs/monitoring-and-health-checks.md

 If a liveness probe fails multiple times the container will be restarted.
 Liveness probes that continue to fail will cause a Pod to enter a crashloop.
 If a readiness check fails the container will be marked as not ready and will be removed from any load balancers.

+In this lab you will deploy a new Pod named `healthy-monolith`, which is largely based on the `monolith` Pod with the addition of readiness and liveness probes.

+In this lab you will learn how to:

+* Create Pods with readiness and liveness probes
+* Troubleshoot failing readiness and liveness probes

 ## Tutorial: Creating Pods with Liveness and Readiness Probes

 Explore the `healthy-monolith` pod configuration file: